cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 security models and assumptions, and do not consider attackers capable of quantum computation.
 A full proof of post-quantum security would need to take this difference into account, in addition to simply using a post-quantum KEM.

+## Key Compromise Impersonation

+Both the Auth and AuthPSK modes of DHKEM are susceptible to Key Compromise Impersonation (KCI) attacks {{?BJM97=DOI.10.1007/BFb0024447}}.
+Specifically, if an adversary compromises `skR` for some receiver, then the adversary can forge new messages from any `pkS` to that receiver.
+These ciphertexts will decrypt properly even though they were not produced by an entity holding `skS`.

+Applications that require KCI resistance SHOULD take extra steps to prevent this attack.
+One possibility is to produce a digital signature over the Auth and AuthPSK `enc` output using the sender's private key, as a proof of possession.

 ## Security Requirements on a KEM used within HPKE